xmos/xcore_iot/doc/programming_guide/installation.rst

 Build & Run Your First Application
 ==================================

-Once your have installed the SDK, the next step is to :ref:`build and run your first xcore application. <sdk-tutorials>`
+Once your have installed XCORE-IOT, the next step is to :ref:`build and run your first xcore application. <xcore-iot-tutorials>`